An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 5. Dunai to Gurja Khani Trek

-Gurja Khani Trek is recently discovered that lies in the Dhaulagiri region of central-western Nepal.
-The hidden village, Gurja Khani lies on the lap of Gurja Himal at the height of 2,650 meters from sea level between the south face of Gurja Himal and the Gurja Pass.
-In Nepali there is an old saying “Tuppi Mathi Thau Chaina, Gurja mathi Gauw Chaina” which literary means ‘there is no place above the cap; there is no village above the Gurja’.
-Thus it is considered the highest village in the Dhaulagiri Region.
-This trek offers you to explore the traditional villages, incredible scenery of Mighty Dhaulagiri, Gurja Himal, and Annapurna range.
+Gurja Khani Trek was recently discovered and lies in the Dhaulagiri region of central-western Nepal.
+The hidden village, Gurja Khani, lies on the lap of Gurja Himal at a height of 2,650 meters from sea level between the south face of Gurja Himal and the Gurja Pass.
+In Nepali, there is an old saying “Tuppi Mathi Thau Chaina, Gurja Mathi Gauw Chaina,” which means ‘There is no place above the cap; there is no village above the Gurja’.
+Thus, it is considered the highest village in the Dhaulagiri Region.
+This trek allows you to explore the traditional villages and incredible scenery of the Mighty Dhaulagiri, Gurja Himal, and Annapurna ranges.

 View Details of Gurja Khani Trek